 One of the events in the school calendar, that we most look forward to every year, is results day, when we get the opportunity to say congratulations and well done, to our departing Year 11 students.

 This year, we find ourselves in the unusual and difficult situation of planning a results day, that we hope marks this important right of passage, whilst maintaining the safe social distancing of our students and colleagues.
-Whilst we have therefore strived to keep everything about results day this year as ‘normal’ as possible, you will appreciate we have had to make some adjustments to the way we usually do things.
+We have strived to keep everything about results day this year as ‘normal’ as possible, and you will appreciate we have had to make some adjustments to the way we usually do things.

 |Arrival time:||Tutor Group:|

-You will know that grades this year have been arrived at by a different process than students would normally experience.
-The grades originally put forward by teachers have been subject to ranking and moderation at department level, moderation at school level and then a process of standardisation at exam board level.
+You will have no doubt, seen much information in the press over the past week surrounding the process of exam grading this year.
+You will recall that grades have been arrived at by a different process than students would normally experience because of the Covid19 response and the closing of the traditional ‘exams.’
+For this year grades originally put forward by teachers have been subject to ranking and moderation at department level, moderation at school level and then a process of standardisation at exam board level.
 This means that the final exam board awarded grade, in some cases, could be different from the teacher’s original submitted grade.
-Ofqual have been clear that teachers must not discuss the process of arriving at grades, or supply information about the grade they submitted, even if asked informally.
-It is for this reason that we ask you not to request, from any member of staff, information surrounding a teacher’s original grade.
+Ofqual (the exams regulator) have been clear that teachers must not discuss the process of arriving at grades, or supply information about the grade they submitted, even if asked informally so we thank you in advance for not requesting information surrounding a teacher’s submitted grade.

-It is important to note from the outset however, that whilst there is some scope for schools to ask exam boards to check for data inputting errors when it comes to awarded grades, we must be very clear and say that the normal process of challenging a grade is far more limited this year, largely due to the absence of exam papers to remark.
+The exams regulator and the Department for Education are stating how important it is to note, that whilst there is some scope for schools to ask exam boards to check for data inputting errors when it comes to awarded grades, the normal process of challenging a grade is far more limited this year, largely due to the absence of exam papers to remark.
 We hope that our students feel that their results are an accurate reflection of the grades they would have achieved had the exams gone ahead as normal, and that their grades give them access to all of the next steps they are getting ready to take in September.

 Finally, we thank all of you for the support you have shown Brune Park over the last five years, and the last few months particularly.
 We realise that the abrupt end to the school year was challenging for all students and their families, but especially so for our wonderful Year 11 students, whose end to their final year at school, was not the ending any of us would have wished for.
 A huge well done and thank you Year 11, for managing such difficult circumstances so well.

-We hope that results day this year will be as special and memorable as ever, and we look forward to seeing students then.
+We hope that results day this year will be as special and memorable as ever, and the small team of us on site are really looking forward to seeing students then.